 Instructions

-• Preheat oven to 350°F. Line two baking sheet with parchment paper.
+• Preheat oven to 350°F. Line two baking sheets with parchment paper.
 Grate the cold cheese on the small side of a grater using the fine holes, then cover it and let it come to room temperature.

 • Beat butter and cheese in the bowl of a stand mixer fitted with the paddle attachment for 10-12 minutes until creamy and light.